Harpers Corner Road Closed for Winter

 The Harpers Corner Road is closed for the winter at Plug Hat Picnic Area which is approximately five miles from US Highway 40.
 More »

 The Ely Creek backcountry campsites located along the Jones Hole Trail have been closed until further notice due to bear activity in the area.
 More »

-There is one designated backcountry location in the park.
-It is at the confluence of Jones Hole Creek and Ely Creek, along the Jones Hole hiking trail.
+Besides the campsites along the Green and Yampa Rivers, there are two designated backcountry campsites at the confluence of Jones Hole Creek and Ely Creek, along the Jones Hole Trail.
 Reservations are required to use this location.
-Call 435-781-7700 for reservations.
+Call (435) 781-7700 for reservations.

 AT LARGE CAMPING

 A free backcountry permit is required before you venture into the monument's backcountry overnight.
 Water is scarce.
 Contact a ranger at (435) 781-7700 if you need help planning your trip.
 Basically, you can camp anywhere provided you are:

 Most of Dinosaur National Monument's 210,000 acres is proposed wilderness.
 With proper planning, a backcountry trip at Dinosaur can be a wonderful experience of solitude and serenity.